th2-net/th2-infra-operator/README.md

     # write permission on resources

 configMaps:
-# this section contains names of ConfigMaps
+# this section contains names of the ConfigMaps that are mounted in the boxes

   rabbitMQ: rabbit-mq-config-map
-  # name of a RabbitMQ ConfigMap
+  # RabbitMQ server connectivity ConfigMap

 schemaSecrets:
-# this section contains passwords for a schema
+# this section contains secret names that are mounted in the boxes

   rabbitMQ: rabbitmq
-  # RabbitMQ secret name
+  # secret name to connect to RabbitMQ server

   cassandra: cassandra
-  # Cassandra secret name
+  # secret name to connect to cassandra database

 ```